jithinofficials-sketch/TEST/README.md

 | Files transferred | `<COUNT>` |
 | Estimated final delta | `<GIB>` |
 | Revised expected downtime | `<MINUTES>` |

+Expected result:

+- The second pass transfers much less data than the first pass.
+- The recorded transfer size is used to estimate the final stopped sync time.
+- The destination still must not be used to start ClickHouse.

 ---